waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Exploration Plan: Ice Path 1F
 - Goal: Reach the exit to Route 44/Blackthorn City.
-- Step 1: Reach the eastern section via Row 8 gap.
+- Step 1: Reach the eastern section via Row 8 gap at (16, 8).
+- Strategy: Use a specific sequence of slides to navigate the ice lake.
-- Current Sequence: [Right, Up, Left, Up, Right, Down, Right] from (2, 7).
+- Sequence from (15, 7): [Down, Left, Up, Left, Down, Right, Down, Right].
-- Step 2: Explore the north-east area (Row 3-6, Col 17-25).
+- Step 2: Explore the north-east area.
-- Step 3: Investigate the ice at X=32 and the item at (32, 23).
+- Step 3: Investigate the item at (32, 23).
-- Step 4: Look for a ladder to B1F.
+- Step 4: Find the ladder to B1F.
 - Start Turn: 28132.

 ## Party